 You can ask for feedback relating to the products or services you provide, the customer experience, or the overall perception of your brand or company.
 In any case, your customers are the experts.
 You will want to know what they think.

 You may believe that your products are the best on the market, that your customer service agents are efficient and helpful, and that your brand is trustworthy and loved.
 If your customers think differently, however, their opinion is always the truth.

-With Surveypal and Zendesk paired, the data is presented in a simple and organised way that provides a great visual overview of the current state.
-The data can be analysed, compared, and processed to track patterns, follow developments, and see opportunities.
+With Surveypal and Zendesk paired, the data is presented in a simple and organized way that provides a great visual overview of the current state.
+The data can be analyzed, compared, and processed to track patterns, follow developments, and see opportunities.
 And this is where the hard work begins.